 They are big meat eaters too

-There is a slew of shops, small and big selling all kinds of meat and people eagerly waiting in queues.
+There is a slew of shops, small and big, selling all kinds of meat and people eagerly wait in queues.

 Markets of Meghalaya also confirm the fact that there is no dearth of pretty women

-They are also fashionistas, icing on the cake.
-My driver, from Guwhati, nonchalantly says “I never get bored in Shillong even if I have to wait for long hours to pick up passengers.
-All I have to do is, go to “Bara Bazaar” and feast my eyes.
+They are also fashionistas.
+My driver from Guwhati nonchalantly says “I never get bored in Shillong even if I have to wait for long hours to pick up passengers.
+All I have to do is go to “Bara Bazaar” and feast my eyes.
 It’s like a fashion parade.”

 Check out: A tribute to the beautiful Nepali women